RI-SE/smirk/docs/System Test Specification.md

 ![GSN-ML-Verification_Argument_Pattern](/docs/figures/gsn-ml_verification_argument_pattern.png) <a name="gsn-ml_verification_argument"></a>

 The top claim (G5.1) corresponds to the bottom claim in the safety requirements argument pattern [I], i.e., that all ML safety requirements are satisfied.
-The argumentation builds on two subclaims.
-First, subclaim G5.2 is that the verification of the ML model is independent of its development.
-The verification log [AA] specifies how this has been achieved for SMIRK.
+The argumentation builds on a sub-claim and an argumentation strategy.
+First, sub-claim G5.2 is that the verification of the ML model is independent of its development.
+The verification log [AA] specifies how this has been achieved for SMIRK (Sn5.1).
+Second, the strategy S5.1 argues that test-based verification is an appropriate approach to generate evidence that the ML safety requirements are met.
+The justification is that the SMIRK [test strategy](#real-cool-heading) follows the proposed organization in peer-reviewed literature on ML testing, which is a better fit than using less mature formal methods for ML models as complex as YOLO.